Last revised: May 9, 2023

 along the Potomac River.

 Today, Magnolia remains an important artery under successor CSX Transportation.
-In any event, had the B&O acquired the financial means to carry out other similar improvement projects along its through lines in the Appalachian region it likely could have been much more competitive with the east other two large Chicago trunk lines, the Pennsylvania and New York Central.
+Interestingly, had the B&O boasted the financial means to carry out similar improvement projects - especially along its lines in West Virginia - it likely could have been much more competitive against its two larger rivals.

-In the early 20th century the B&O began the task of straightening its main line through the hills and mountains of the Appalachians.
-A few years before the railroad began its Magnolia Cutoff project it had completed the Patterson Creek Cutoff several miles east near Cumberland, mostly to alleviate congestion and bypass the city's busy yards.
+A few years before the Magnolia Cutoff project began the B&O had completed the Patterson Creek Cutoff several miles east near Cumberland, mostly to alleviate congestion and bypass the city's busy yards.

 Randolph Tunnel: Constructed in 1914 it is located 2.8 miles west of Orleans Road and carries 4 degrees of curve throughout its length.
 It is a total of 1,014.9-feet long, 24' 6" wide, and 31' high.